By Philip M. Hastings and Mark E. Beaudoin

 [This article originally appeared in the July 6, 2012, issue of the New England Real Estate Journal.]

 In the recently decided case of Mbahaba v.
 Thomas Morgan, the N.H.
 Supreme Court reminds us of the limits of the protection from liability afforded by New Hampshire’s limited liability company (LLC) statute to owners of such entities.
 As the LLC has become the entity of choice for owners and managers of leased property, the decision offers an opportunity to review some practical lessons for minimizing personally liability and allocating risk appropriately between landlord, tenant and property manager.
+Some landlords might want to grow their investment portfolio using services similar to Roofstock which is acceptable so long as they maintain similar risk.

 Based on the language of the LLC statute, the owners of an LLC are generally not liable for torts committed by the LLC.
 While seemingly broad, this rule is not all encompassing.
 In Mbahaba, the Court ruled in favor of a tenant, a minor, who had sought to hold an owner of the property management company, an LLC, personally liable for lead poisoning from ingesting paint while living in an apartment managed by the LLC.
 Critical to the decision was the fact that the individual owner of the LLC had (1) personally managed the rental property, (2) knowledge of lead paint dangers, (3) knowledge that the rental property had peeling and flaking paint that probably contained lead, and (4) failed to either investigate, take steps to make the property safe or at least warn the tenant of the danger.